 This begins with supplier research and strategic sourcing and includes the purchasing and receipt of goods as well as ongoing vendor management.

-Procurement vs. Purchasing
+Procurement vs. purchasing

 These two terms often get confused.
 They aren’t the same thing, but they are related.

-Purchasing is transactional and is all about the short term.
+The purchasing process is transactional and is all about the short term.
 It's about placing an order with a vendor and receiving the goods or services requested.

 Procurement is more holistic and strategic and focuses more on the long term.
 It involves sourcing new vendors, negotiating rates and terms, putting agreements in place, and managing supplier relationships.